wp-plugins/erated-woocommerce/readme.txt

 = Can it really increase my sales? =

 eRated has proven for thousands of sellers that an enhanced reputation attracts buyers.
 In most cases, we’ve seen a more than 30% increase in sales.
 Let’s hope it’s more for you!

-== Screenshots ==

-1. After activating the plugin there will appear a 'Reputation' tab in the admin sidebar.
-Clicking it will take you to a screen with alink to the eRated sign in screen in a new tab.
-2. There you can either log in with your existing eRated account, or create a new user using one of the social network logins.
-3. After logging in or being logged into eRated and clicking the reputation tab link, you will see our pricing page in which you can choose to start the free trial.
-4. This screen will show a video and some guiidelines of the steps necessary to complete the wordpress plugin integration with the eRated widget.
-5. This is the page to connect all the online platforms that you are involved in.
-This allows eRated to collect your reputation from these marketplaces to later be able to show on the widget, that will be embedded on your wordpress site.
-6. Here is where the user chooses to display the different information presented on the widget.
-You can adjust your name and location as well as selecting which marketplaces to show out of the ones you connected before (in the previous tab).
-7. Here you can adjust the colors of the widget and decide what it will look like to fit your site perfectly.
-You can also enter a list of urls that you would like the widget to not be presented on.
-8. When all of the widget configuring is done, you can publish your widget, which will take it online for your site viewers to admire.
-9. This is what the viewers will finally see on your site/store, once the widget is published.